JanssenProject/jans/jans-cedarling/bindings/cedarling_js/docs/README.md

 - the adjacent `cedarling_wasm_bg.wasm` asset;
 - an initializer result exposing WebAssembly memory.

-The client adapter depends on the generated authorization, issuer, context, log, shutdown, and disposal methods.
-Returned result and context wrappers must also retain their JSON/value accessors and `free()` methods.
+Generated authorization, shutdown, and disposal methods are required when the client wrapper is adapted.
+Issuer, context, and log methods remain lazily validated when their corresponding SDK operation is invoked.
+All lazy method lookups share one receiver-safe invocation boundary and report the public operation as `GENERATED_PROTOCOL_ERROR` when the generated protocol is incompatible.
+Returned result and context wrappers must retain their JSON/value accessors and `free()` methods, and the SDK must dispose them on both success and failure paths.

 An upstream rename, signature change, missing export, or missing binary should fail before publication through several independent checks: